The Members Aries Agro Limited

 iii.
 Creating awareness among Workmen to conserve energy.

 iv.
 Aries has installed its fi rst Solar Power Generation System at its manufacturingunit in Hyderabad.
-Impact of measures of (a) and (b) above for reduction of energy consumption andconsequent impact on the cost of production of goods
+Impact of measures taken for reduction of energy consumption andconsequent impact on the cost of production of goods

-i.
-Due to measures taken as described above the overall power and fuel oil consumptionat plants and offi ce has reduced.
+- Due to measures taken as described above the overall power and fuel oil consumptionat plants and offi ce has reduced.
 However the cost of production on account of power hasincreased due to increase in cost per unit.

 Form for disclosure of Particulars with respect to Conservation of Energy.